udaan-iitt/editions/2025_Winter/prima-innotech-llc.md

   of 2024.
 Join us as we probe into the experiences of the lucky ones who interned at this company. "
 thumbnail: images/whatsapp-image-2025-01-05-at-22.44.55.jpeg
-authors: Chetan, Sayali, Prince, Akhil
+authors: Chetan, Sayali, Prince, Akhil Krishnan
 starred: false
 abio: ""
 ---